Tyruiop/syncretism/README.md

 Copy & paste the `/public` folder wherever your local http server is.

+## Data processing `/datops-compute`

+Very early stage, software to do post processing on the crawled data.
+For the moment, can be used to calculate the yield & monthly yield of all non expired options.

 # Licence

 Syncretism is licensed under the GNU Affero General Public License 3 or any later version at your choice.